chjj/term.js/README.md

 * Enhancements made in `evaluateKeyEscapeSequence`;
 * Killed the various modes: prefixMode; selectMode; visualMode; searchMode - use tmux/screen instead

-# ToDo

-- [ ] PuTTY like select to Copy and Right-click to Paste functionality

 ## License

 * Copyright (c) 2013-2016, Sten Feldman (MIT License)